vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire/run-locator.md

 gfsh> status locator --dir=locator1
 ```

-This will tell you if the locator is currently running, along with its process ID and other metadata.
+This command shows whether the locator is running, along with its process ID and other metadata.

 It's helpful for: